Things to Do

 Fun fact – it is said that if you make this pilgrimage for three years in a row, your wish will come true!

-During Bantoya, snow lanterns are lit from the approach to Takaiwa shrine (to the mountainside of the shrine) to commemorate the victims of the 2011 Great East Japan Earthquake and pray for early recovery.
-On a snowy moonlit night, you can witness the shining snow lanterns along the path create a mysterious atmosphere around you.
+During Bantoya, which takes place on the same day as Hadaka-Mairi—Lunar January 15th—snow lanterns are lit along the approach to Takaiwa Shrine (leading up the mountainside) to commemorate the victims of the 2011 Great East Japan Earthquake and to pray for an early recovery.

 Details